instana/instana-grafana-datasource/CONTRIBUTING.md

 Changes should be made in the `src` directory.
 The build task transpiles the TypeScript code into JavaScript and copies it to the `dist` directory.
 Grafana will load the JavaScript from the `dist` directory and ignore the `src` directory.
 The `dist` directory is bind mounted in the Grafana container.

 After you made changes you should run `yarn run refresh` to see those changes reflected in your Grafana docker container.
 This will also trigger a build of the mountebank container which copies the imposters file from /specs/mb/importers into the container.
 If the container doesn't come up subscribing to docker events might reveal the error (`docker events &`).

-### Publishing On Grafana.com

-- The plugin id field in the plugin.json file should be unique and should follow the plugin naming convention: `yourorgname-pluginname-datasource`.
-- If the plugin supports annotations, then change the annotations field in the plugin.json file to `true`.
-- Image links in the plugin are relative to the plugin.json file.
-- Everywhere a class is named ChangeMyName, change it your plugin name.
-- Commit the `dist` directory to Git.
-Grafana cannot build plugins when loading them and will load the JavaScript in the dist directory if it exists.
-- The README.md should not contain HTML, only Markdown.
-- If the README.md file contains links to images, they should be the GitHub link to the image.
-For example: `https://raw.githubusercontent.com/yourorg/pluginname-datasource/master/src/img/image_name.png`

 ### Unit Testing with Karma and Mocha and ExpectJS